-The four-year programme will deliver an impressive community cultural programme which aims to increase the development of community run platforms such as radio stations, festivals and workshops through commissioning and co-production by the Bexley and Thamesmead communities.
+The four-year programme will deliver an impressive community cultural programme that aims to increase the development of community run platforms such as radio stations, festivals and workshops through commissioning and co-production by the Bexley and Thamesmead communities.

 John Lewis, Executive Director Thamesmead, said:

-“This award is an example of both great teamwork within Peabody, where different parts of the organisation came together to deliver this fantastic result, and collaboration with our external partners.
+“This award is an example of both great teamwork within Peabody, where different parts of the organisation came together to deliver this fantastic result and collaboration with our external partners.
 There’s much untapped talent and enthusiasm for grass-roots cultural activity which enriches our communities.
-With local people and partners we look forward to playing our part in this cultural step-change for this unique part of London.”
+With local people and partners, we look forward to playing our part in this cultural step-change for this unique part of London.”